 - Nonspendable resources that cannot be spent because they are either (a) not in spendable form (inventories and prepaid amounts) or (b) legally or contractually required to be maintained intact (the principal of a permanent fund). - Restricted resources that cannot be spent because of (a) constraints externally imposed by creditors (debt covenants), grantors, contributors, or laws or regulations or (b) imposed by law through constitutional provisions or enabling legislation and includes a legally enforceable requirement that those resources be used only for the specific purposes stipulated in the legislation. - Committed resources that can only be used for specific purposes pursuant to constraints imposed by formal action of the government's highest level of decision-making authority (Board of Education).
 Those committed amounts cannot be used for any other purpose unless the government removes or changes the specified uses by taking the same type of action it employed to previously commit those amounts.
-Committed fund balance does not lapse at year end.
-The Board has committed \$54,598 for accumulated sick leave and early retirement incentive. - Assigned resources that are constrained by the government's intent to be used for specific purposes, but are neither restricted nor committed.
+Committed fund balance does not lapse at year end. - Assigned resources that are constrained by the government's intent to be used for specific purposes, but are neither restricted nor committed.
 Intent should be expressed by (a) the governing body itself or (b) a body or official to which the governing body has designated the authority to assign amounts to be used for specific purposes.
-Moran Township School District' Board of Education has delegated authority to assign fund balances for a specific purpose to the Superintendent and the Assistant Superintendent of Finance.
-Assigned fund balance does not lapse at year end.
-The Board has assigned \$395,000 for kitchen upgrades, technology, building and grounds improvements and curriculum enhancements. - Unassigned unassigned fund balance is the residual classification for the General Fund.
+Assigned fund balance does not lapse at year end. - Unassigned unassigned fund balance is the residual classification for the General Fund.
 This classification represents fund balance that has not been assigned to other funds and that has not been restricted, committed, or assigned to specific purposes within the General Fund.
 The General Fund should be the only fund that reports a positive unassigned fund balance amount.

-As of June 30, 2015, Moran Township School District had not established a policy for its use of unrestricted fund balance amounts; it considers that committed amounts would be reduced first, followed by assigned amounts, and then unassigned amounts when expenditures are incurred for purposes for which amounts in any of those unrestricted fund balance classifications could be used, but reserves the right to selectively spend unassigned resources first to defer the use of other classified funds.
+As of June 30, 2016, Brimley Area Schools had not established a policy for its use of unrestricted fund balance amounts; it considers that committed amounts would be reduced first, followed by assigned amounts, and then unassigned amounts when expenditures are incurred for purposes for which amounts in any of those unrestricted fund balance classifications could be used, but reserves the right to selectively spend unassigned resources first to defer the use of other classified funds.

-13. Interfund Activity
+15. Interfund Activity